sebyx07/has_private_attributes/README.md

 - **Inheritance**: Private attributes can be inherited from parent classes.
 - **Freezing**: All returned values are automatically deep-frozen to prevent modification.
 - **Thread Safety**: All operations are thread-safe, allowing for use in multi-threaded environments.
+- **Class Method Support**: Private attributes can be used in both instance and class methods.

 ## Installation 📥